deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 when onboarding instantly with [chatmail relays](https://chatmail.at/relays), but you can manually setup a classic email account, also as an additional profile.
 Messages without end-to-end encryption will then be marked with a mail icon.
-There now is an additional "new email" UI action that allows to set a subject and add email address recipients before sending a cleartext email.
+Only classic email profiles offer the new "new email" UI action that allows to set a subject and add email address recipients before sending a cleartext email.
 With Version 2 releases, emails without end-to-end encryption